warehouse-picking-automation-challenges/picknik/README.md

 ### Loading meshes

 Simply displays all meshes from our mesh library in Rviz.
-Be sure to set the right planning scene in Rviz
+Be sure to set the right planning scene in Rviz by changing it to '/mesh_publisher/baxter_apc_planning_scene'

- - Visualization: UNTESTED
+ - Visualization: Working Jan 30
- - Hardware: UNTESTED
+ - Hardware: N/A

 Start fake controllers